gnurm7/usbportcontrol/README.md

 # usbportcontrol
-allows us to control the usb ports on our computer Download the devcon file to use
+Allows us to control the usb ports on our computer Download the devcon file to use